StackVista/stackstate-docs/setup/agent/kubernetes.md

 ### Supported Kubernetes versions

-StackState Agent v2.17.x is supported to monitor the following versions of Kubernetes:
+StackState Agent v2.17.x is supported to monitor the following versions of Kubernetes or OpenShift:

+* Kubernetes:
   * Kubernetes 1.16 - 1.21
   * EKS (with Kubernetes 1.16 - 1.21)
+* OpenShift:
+  * OpenShift 4.3 - 4.8
 * Default networking
 * Container runtime:
   * Docker